VBernasconi/digital_musicology/milestone2.md

 ### Data description

 #### Data gathering and description of the dataset
 The research is based on two datasets.
 The first dataset is composed of the Billboard weekly list (Billboard Top 100), between  1955 and 2017, found on the online platform [Kaggle](https://www.kaggle.com/), in csv format.
-This table contains 300'600 rows and eight columns, containing respectively the date of the week, the rank, the song title, the artist name, the number of weeks on charts, the music's year of release, the track's popularity on Spotify and the artist popularity on Spotify.
+This table contains 300'600 rows and eight columns, containing respectively the date of the week, the rank, the song title, the artist name, the number of weeks on charts, the musical piece's year of release, the track's popularity on Spotify and the artist popularity on Spotify.
 The rows between 1955 and 1958 are duplicated and low-quality data.
 By a brief visual evaluation of the data, it can be seen that the data concerning the Spotify database are mostly missing.
 The number of weeks on charts is also often false or missing.

 Based on song titles and artist names from this first dataset, a query is made to the [Spotify API](https://developer.spotify.com/documentation/web-api/quick-start/) in order to retrieve the corresponding entry in the Spotify database.
 This requires registering with Spotify as a developer and obtaining a token to access the database.
 The API returns json-formatted answers.
 The completion of the dataset is then done in several steps.
 The first step is to find the corresponding identifier of each track in the Spotify database, based on the artist's name and the song title.
 During this first run, 69% of matches were found.
 In a second step, this rate is increased to 78% by isolating the main artist's name and the main tokens of the title and thus submitting a simplified request to the API.